aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

   preferredMaintenanceWindow: 'Sat:22:15-Sat:22:45',
 });
 ```

-You can also use writer or readers props like:
+You can also set the preferred maintenance window via reader and writer props:

 ```ts
 new DatabaseCluster(stack, 'DatabaseCluster', {